ChitraWorkspaceGIT/serverless-crud-app/README.md

 CloudWatch Logs (monitoring & error logging)

 **Step 1: Create an S3 Bucket**
+(This bucket where you can upload JSON files.)

 Open the AWS Console → Go to S3.